Skip to Content

 Work on the property has begun removing debris and invasive species, trimming vegetation around ranch buildings, addressing historic building deterioration; trail work to convert some ranch roads to trails; repairs to fencing, gates; installation of signage and benches; and habitat protection and restoration.

-Regional Parks, with funding support from Ag + Open Space, will host a series of self-guided preview” outings so the public can enjoy the preserve as Regional Parks plans for full public access, a process which typically takes three to five years.
+Regional Parks, with funding support from Ag + Open Space, will host a series of self-guided “park preview” outings so the public can enjoy the preserve as Regional Parks plans for full public access, a process which typically takes three to five years.
+The project timeline can be viewed on the Project Detail page.

 Before the Park can open for regular public access, Regional Parks must complete a master plan to guide the development of trails, recreational and educational uses and stewardship of the natural resources.
 The Park Master Plan and associated California Environmental Quality Act (CEQA) studies are the governing documents required to make significant recreational improvements to the property.
-The process includes for extensive public outreach and community engagement.
+The process includes extensive public outreach and community engagement.

 Resources